Institute of FAME, Inc.

 FAME holds the IRS's 170(b)(1)(A)(vi) public-charity classification — the preferred classification for receiving foundation grants and individual donations.
 Contributions are tax-deductible to the fullest extent permitted by law.

-What we fund
+What we do

 Research outputs from FAME-funded and FAME-affiliated investigators have appeared in Economies, Journal of Risk and Financial Management, PLOS ONE, IEEE Access, Knowledge-Based Systems, PeerJ Computer Science, Applied Sciences, and Springer's Lecture Notes in Networks and Systems series.